Periods - all your questions answered

 Find out more about periods in humanitarian disasters.

-What do people in crises use when they don’t have sanitary products?
+What do people in crises use when they don’t have menstrual products?

 During humanitarian disasters, women, girls and people who menstruate are often forced to use whatever they can to manage their periods, including rags, newspapers and even tree bark.

-For those who can't access sufficient sanitary pads, many have no choice but to re-use a single pad for many days.
+For those who can't access sufficient menstrual products, many have no choice but to re-use a single pad for many days.

 This can be psychologically distressing, uncomfortable and even dangerous, putting them at serious risk of infection.

 Questions about period shaming, stigma and taboos